kvnchu2/GitGood/README.md

 ## Introduction

 This project was created as a means to visualize github information in a user-friendly and accessible way.
-Using Github's REST API v3, we were able to extract information from user profiles to display a timeline of repositories.
+Using Github's REST API v3 and GraphQL API v4, we were able to extract information from user profiles to display a timeline of repositories.
 Each repository box contains information such as: repository name, date created, languages used, and contributors.
 The project also has a filter feature that allows users to filter by repository name, last updated before, last updated after, and language.

 ### Technologies Used
-ReactJS, ExpressJS, MaterialUI, Bootstrap, SCSS, CanvasJS, Axios
+ReactJS, ExpressJS, MaterialUI, Bootstrap, SCSS, CanvasJS, Axios, GraphQL

 Below are some screenshots of the main features: